perpetualintelligence/docs/docfx_project/articles/pi-cli/services.md

 # Services (Dependency Injection)
-`pi-cli` supports the dependency injection (DI) software design pattern, a technique for achieving Inversion of Control (IoC) between classes and their dependencies, along with [configuration options](options.md) and [logging](logging.md).
+`terminal` supports the dependency injection (DI) software design pattern, a technique for achieving Inversion of Control (IoC) between classes and their dependencies, along with [configuration options](options.md) and [logging](logging.md).
 A dependency is an object that another object depends on.

 ## Extension Methods
-The following classes provide extension methods to register the host application's `pi-cli` DI services.
+The following classes provide extension methods to register the host application's `terminal` DI services.

-- @PerpetualIntelligence.Cli.Extensions.IServiceCollectionExtensions
+- @PerpetualIntelligence.Terminal.Extensions.IServiceCollectionExtensions
-- @PerpetualIntelligence.Cli.Integration.ICliBuilder
+- @PerpetualIntelligence.Terminal.Integration.ICliBuilder
-- @PerpetualIntelligence.Cli.Configuration.Options.CliOptions
+- @PerpetualIntelligence.Terminal.Configuration.Options.CliOptions

 We have grouped the extension methods based on the feature they support.